JaimieHemmings/HTML-CSS-Project/README.md

 6. In order to improve my Lighthouse score for performance I also optimised the size of a lot of the images used on the website and converted the jpg and png images to webp to further optimise them and reduce network traffic and contentful paint times.

 7. In Josh's CSS Reset, a vendor prefix was used: `-webkit-font-smoothing`.
-This returns an error in the W3C Validator for CSS so I have edited this line when implementing his CSS Reset in my own stylesheet to instead use: `font-smooth: auto;`.
+[MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/font-smooth) recommend not using this feature as it is non-standard.
+It also is returned as non-compliant by the W3C CSS Validator.
+I have therefore removed it from my CSS.

 ### Remaining Bugs